ACD 510–01: Notification of Consulting or Other Outside Business Activities or Arrangements for Faculty and Academic Professionals

 Supplemental pay is paid with university funds, including local, state, or sponsored funds.
 For the policy and rules on supplemental pay for faculty and academic professionals from state, local, or sponsored funds, see ACD 510–02, “Supplemental Pay” and ACD 510–04, “Intra-University Consulting.”

 Each unit head is responsible for notifying his/her faculty of the consultation policy at the beginning of each semester.
 Faculty members and academic professionals must submit a Notification of Consulting or other Remunerative Arrangement form or other similar form approved by the dean of their college to their unit chair or director prior to beginning the activity.
 The unit chair or director will review all forms to assure that the work does not interfere with the university workload and for real, apparent, or potential conflicts of interest or commitment.
-The chair or director will either recommend approval or not and will forward notification forms to the dean for a final decision; a copy will be sent to the Provost’s Office for the file of the faculty member or academic professional.
+The chair or director will either recommend approval or not and will forward notification forms to the dean for a final decision; a copy will be sent to the Office of the Provost of the University for the file of the faculty member or academic professional.
 A faculty member or academic professional must submit a new form for each consultation or business opportunity or as new facts create a potential or actual conflict of interest or commitment.
 If a conflict of interest or commitment is perceived to exist, the individual will be notified.

 Failure on the part of a faculty member or academic professional to submit this form prior to the beginning of each activity, or when subsequent events require a new submission, may result in disciplinary action.